Four Key Ways Portfolios Are Responding

 An allocation to the Kernel Global 100 Fund offers efficient access to these established global leaders through a diversified basket, removing the need to pick individual winners.
 When paired with more defensive exposures, such as quality income, real assets, or high-quality dividends - this approach helps balance a portfolio’s overall volatility profile while keeping long-term growth potential intact.

 In choppier markets, investors naturally become more selective.
 The focus shifts from "dividend yield at any price" to sustainable dividends supported by resilient earnings.
-Strategies that emphasize a long history of dividend growth act as a practical quality screen, as these companies typically possess stronger balance sheets and more disciplined capital allocation.
+Strategies that emphasise a long history of dividend growth act as a practical quality screen, as these companies typically possess stronger balance sheets and more disciplined capital allocation.

 The Kernel Dividend Aristocrats Fund introduces a quality-income tilt within growth-oriented portfolios.
 This is particularly effective for clients who want equity upside but prefer a smoother ride through a focus on financial stability.